MajoGarciaMontes/FINAL-PROJECT/ML_model/README.md

 You are in the *ML_model* folder.
-It contains the rf model made with pickel:
+It contains our trained random forest model and the scaler:

 ### The *rf_model.pkl*:
-It contains the code code for the model.
+It's our trained random forest model.

 ### The *rf_scaler.pkl*:
-It contains the code code for the scaler.
+It's the scaler of our trained model.